-The Crossing Land is a unique sustainable ‘one class camp’ 4 hours from Canberra & Wollongong, 7 hours from Sydney and 10 hours from Melbourne.
-Outdoor activities such as hiking, biking & canoeing are all possible elements in a journey-based program for groups up to 28 students.
+The Crossing Land is a unique sustainable ‘one class camp’.
+The Crossing is 4 hours from Canberra & Wollongong, 7 hours from Sydney and 10 hours from Melbourne.
+Outdoor activities such as hiking, biking & canoeing are all possible in a journey-based program for groups up to 28 students.
 Most camp programs at The Crossing are for secondary schools and international tertiary groups.

 ‘I finally understand what my biology teacher was going on about’ – Pat